suculent/thinx-device-api/README.md

 ## Prerequisites

 * Linux Server (min.
-2 GB RAM)
+2 GB RAM, 32GB SSD)

+## Port mapping

 * API runs on HTTP port 7442 (possibly HTTPS 7443) and 7447 (websocket)
 * MQTT runs on HTTP port 1883 (possibly HTTPS 8883)
 * Admin runs on HTTP/HTTPS port (80/443)
-* GitHub commit hooks are listened to on port 9001
+* GitHub commit hooks are listened to on port 9000, 9001
+* Optional monitoring services (Keymetrics, TrueSight) may run on other ports as well...

 ## Installation

 Ree RTM.md for all details.
+Currently not public until safely dockerized.

 ### GitHub Webhook support